Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/_index.md

 ---
 type: docs
 weight: 1
-linkTitle: Contoso Hypermarket
+linkTitle: Contoso HyperMarket
 description: >-
-  Learn how Contoso Hypermarket, an international consumer goods distributor and retailer, implements an AI-enhanced cloud-to-edge strategy with computer vision, next-gen language models, data pipelines, Microsoft Fabric, and Azure Arc.
+  Learn how Contoso HyperMarket, an international consumer goods distributor and retailer, implements an AI-enhanced cloud-to-edge strategy with computer vision, next-gen language models, data pipelines, Microsoft Fabric, and Azure Arc.
 ---

-# Contoso Hypermarket overview
+# Contoso HyperMarket overview

-Contoso Hypermarket, an international consumer goods distributor and retailer, is at the forefront of the retail industry's digital transformation.
-Leveraging next-generation AI-powered shopper analytics solutions, Contoso Hypermarket utilizes advanced computer vision technologies to enhance customer experiences and optimize store operations.
+Contoso HyperMarket, an international consumer goods distributor and retailer, is at the forefront of the retail industry's digital transformation.
+Leveraging next-generation AI-powered shopper analytics solutions, Contoso HyperMarket utilizes advanced computer vision technologies to enhance customer experiences and optimize store operations.

-By integrating advanced computer vision into their retail facilities, Contoso Hypermarket can analyze shopper behavior in real-time, providing valuable insights into customer preferences and shopping patterns.
+By integrating advanced computer vision into their retail facilities, Contoso HyperMarket can analyze shopper behavior in real-time, providing valuable insights into customer preferences and shopping patterns.
 These insights enable the hypermarket to tailor marketing strategies, optimize product placements, and improve inventory management, ensuring that customers find what they need quickly and efficiently.

 The AI-powered solutions also enhance maintenance and operational efficiency.
-With real-time monitoring and analytics, Contoso Hypermarket can detect errors or anomalies with automated checkout activities, manage equipment and detect malfunctions.
-This cutting-edge approach  drives operational excellence, positioning Contoso Hypermarket as a leader in the retail sector.
+With real-time monitoring and analytics, Contoso HyperMarket can detect errors or anomalies with automated checkout activities, manage equipment and detect malfunctions.
+This cutting-edge approach  drives operational excellence, positioning Contoso HyperMarket as a leader in the retail sector.

 ## Architecture and technology stack

-Contoso Hypermarket uses an AI technology stack, services, and processes to support their digital transformation.
-A set of reference use-cases is included with the Jumpstart Agora Contoso Hypermarket scenario.
+Contoso HyperMarket uses an AI technology stack, services, and processes to support their digital transformation.
+A set of reference use-cases is included with the Jumpstart Agora Contoso HyperMarket scenario.

 - **Natural language querying with small language models** - Using SLMs at the edge for natural language query (NLQ) interaction with Contoso operations and connected systems and data to support frontline workers and corporate personnel.
 - **Computer vision for shopper analytics** - Computer vision using tuned inferencing models provides advanced shopper insights like foot traffic patterns, dwell time, product interaction, and demographic analysis.